Comprehensive Guide to Threat Modeling

 Embracing threat modeling isn't just good practice; it is being secure by design.
 So how do we wrap this all up and, more importantly, what's next?

-- Both manual and ai-driven approaches have value.
+• Both manual and ai-driven approaches have value.
 Traditional methods are great for deep dives and understanding specific systems. ai can help automate the process and scale to cover larger environments.
+They can even work together – use ai for broad scanning and manual methods for deep dives into critical areas.
 As Ryan Hechinger mentioned, integrating security early in the sdlc saves money.

+So, what's next?
 Start by assessing your org's risk tolerance and picking the right tools and methodologies.
+Then, get your team trained and start small with a pilot project.
+Don't be afraid to iterate and improve as you go.

 Threat modeling is how you build a secure future, one threat at a time, and it's a journey not a destination.